alperakcan/mbus/README.md

 mBus client library (libmbus-client) is to simplify development of software using mbus (connecting to it).

-mBus is using cJSON library (http://cjson.sourceforge.net/) for JSON operations, thus heavily depends on it. mBus comes with built-in cJSON, and may externally linked if desired.

 ## 2. download ##

     git clone git@github.com:alperakcan/mbus.git